 My background in architecture helps give me a unique perspective of the forms, colors, and patterns present within the places I visit.
 I incorporate these elements into my paintings to create bold interpretations of familiar landscapes.

-James first developed an interest in oil painting while attending Norwich University in Vermont.
-James created a unique painting style that blended elements of illustration, painting, and technical drafting using techniques he learned while studying architecture.
+architecture, he created a unique painting style that blended elements of illustration, painting, and technical drafting.

 "Never throw your process work away!" was a phrase drilled into my head in architecture school;